Mar 10 2015

 Squeezing a muscle does not mean you are moving from it.
 Let's test that theory using another set of muscles.
 In standing, clench your quads at the front of the thigh.
 Now holding that clench while you extend your leg behind you.
 Does this prove that the quads extend your hip?
 No.

-Some muscles move our bones, while others support a boney structure, like the pelvis, while other muscles perform the job of movement through a limb.
-In either case, if you are clenching a muscle to activate it for movement, it is not performing its job in a productive or efficient way.
-In actual fact, not only is this creating a dysfunctional movement pattern among that particular muscle group, it is creating dysfunction in other groups as well.
-In the case of the “Butt Crunch”, a number of other muscles will also inadvertently clench during this action resulting in an over-contraction of the inner thigh muscles and the pelvic floor.
+Some muscles move our bones, while others support a bony structure, like the pelvis, and further still other muscles perform the job of movement through a limb.
+In any case, if you are clenching a muscle to activate it for movement, it is not performing its job in a productive or efficient way.
+In actual fact, not only could this create a dysfunctional movement pattern among that particular muscle group, it may also create dysfunction in other groups as well.
+In the case of the “Butt Crunch”, a number of other muscles will also inadvertently clench during this action resulting in an over-contraction of the hamstrings, the inner thigh muscles and the pelvic floor, among others.

-A highly-trained Pilates and Therapeutic Exercise specialist can help you recruit the correct muscles for productive and functional movement.
-Call ReActive to book a session with an experienced Certified Movement & Rehabilitation Specialist!
+Look for a highly-trained Pilates and Therapeutic Exercise specialist in your area to help you to recruit the correct muscles naturally without clenching for productive and functional movement.

-Written by Holly Wallis, Certified Movement & Rehabilitation Specialist
+Holly Wallis, Certified Movement & Rehabilitation Specialist, PMA®-CPT